MarekSlenker/Code-Availability/Slenker_et_al_2024_Molecular_Ecology/README.md

 2.2) Run 500 non-parametric bootstrapping replicates & Labelling polyploid homeologs.
 [PhyloSD.2.LabelBSTrees.sh](https://github.com/MarekSlenker/Code-Availability/blob/main/Slenker_et_al_2024_Molecular_Ecology/PhyloSD.2.LabelBSTrees.sh).
 The results are in `counts` files.
 Those files summarize the results of re-labelling polyploid homeologs.
 We required confirmation by at least 40% of bootstrap replicates.
 That means if some homeolog was originally labelled as "SharGramos" (step 1.8), we keep that particular sequence only if more than 200 BS trees (40%) were re-labelled as "SharGramos".

-2.18) "Homeologs' ML consensus tree".
+2.18) "Homeologs' ML consensus tree" (see also [2.18) Phylogenomic analysis of concatenated labelled, filtered and corrected genes/MSAs](https://github.com/eead-csic-compbio/allopolyploids?tab=readme-ov-file#218-phylogenomic-analysis-of-concatenated-labelled-filtered--and-corrected-genesmsas-homeologs-ml-consensus-tree)).
 We concatenated sequences of 2x samples and the labelled homeologs of each polyploid (with at least 15% representation in the polyploid species).
 If more than one homeolog of the gene was labelled with the same 2x label, a homeolog with higher BS support was chosen.
 The phylogenetic tree `PhyloSD.Cacris.raxml.bestTree` was computed in RAxML-NG from the concatenated alignment, as described above.

 #### 3) SUBGENOME ASSIGNMENT algorithm